joelagnel/bpfd/INSTALL.md

 bcc-set --nodebug
 ```

-## Build and running everything yourself
+# (Alternately, IF you want to) Build and running everything yourself
 This is an example of a typical build and installation procedure, it should be fairly straight forward to get these steps
 working for other remotes or architectures.
 For this example, we'll refer to the machine where you do all your
 development and have your kernel sources available as the `development machine` and the machine you're tracing as the